Specific Heat Capacity

 Core Concept

-Specific Heat Capacity (ccc) is the amount of heat required to raise the temperature of 1 gram of a substance by 1°C. This property varies between substances and is crucial in understanding how different materials absorb and transfer heat.
+Specific Heat Capacity (c) is the amount of heat required to raise the temperature of 1 gram of a substance by 1°C. This property varies between substances and is crucial in understanding how different materials absorb and transfer heat.

 Key Concepts of Specific Heat Capacity